ttbyun1485/NEPv-interactive-explorer/README.md

 ## Limitations
 - Precision:  The tool uses a tolerance threshold (0.01 radians) for alignment detection.
-- Oeprator: The operator is defined to be a  2x2 matrix, failed to provide gemoetric interpretation of higher-dimension matrix.
+- Operator: The operator is defined to be a  2x2 matrix, failed to provide gemoetric interpretation of higher-dimension matrix.
 Also, the users cannot explore other matrix-functions.

 ## AI Disclosure
 This project was developed with the assistance of AI for UI/UX brainstorming and front-end architecture.